infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - The remarkable catch-up shown by adopted children in comparison with their peers who remain behind in institutional care (e.g., Rutter et al., 1998; Van IJzendoorn & Juffer, 2006) cannot for the greater part be ascribed to selection bias

 ## Successful interventions include one or many of the following components:
+- According to a meta-analysis that described different interventions in instituional children, these components are seen in successful interventions that improve cognitive performance[^1],
 	- Regular visual and auditory stimulation
 	- Impersonal tactile stimulation
 	- Decreased child-caregiver ratio
 	- Personal relationship with one caregiver
 	- Increased caregiver stability
 	- Sensitive interaction with children
 	- Personal care
 	- Pre-school attendance
 	- Impersonal stimulation of exploration
 	- Cognitive stimulation
 	- Structured play
--

 # Factors that affect developmental outcomes